Tutorial

 and bob

-, have committed, the head will
+, have committed, the Hydra head will open automatically.
+You'll see a HeadIsOpen

-Step 5: Using the Hydra head
+Step 5.
+Use the Hydra head

-We want to make a basic transaction between alice
+In this step, we'll demonstrate a basic transaction between alice

 and bob

-field of the last HeadIsOpen
+field in the most recent HeadIsOpen

 or SnapshotConfirmed